mampfes/hacs_waste_collection_schedule/doc/source/ics.md

 # ICS / iCal

-Add support for generic ICS / iCal files which are downloaded from a fix location.
+Add support for schedules from ICS / iCal files.
+Files can be either stored in a  local folder or fetched from a static URL.
 The waste type will be taken from the `summary` attribute.

 This source has been successfully tested with the following service providers: